 Minimum grade 3/D or Functional Skills Level 1 in English and Maths.

-All applicants will be required to pass initial assessments in Maths, English and ICT and an additional entry test.
+All applicants will be required to pass initial assessments in Maths, English.

 Additional Costs and Information